davkk/masters-thesis/typst/main.typ

   ],
 ) <lst:ccdb-upload-cmd>

 The core of this solution involves the `FemtoUniverseEfficiencyCorrection` class @efficiency-correction-class, which extends analysis tasks, and allows for querying for the uploaded files through the same interface as in the initial idea (@lst:callback-service-code).
-Additionally, the class works based on configurable parameters, such as whether to apply corrections or not, the CCDB URL to use, histogram paths and timestamps for histogram objects retrieval.

-Finally, the histograms uploaded to the CCDB look as in @fig:weights.
+Additionally, the class works based on configurable parameters, such as whether to apply corrections or not, the CCDB URL to use, histogram paths and timestamps for histogram objects retrieval, etc. Finally, the histograms uploaded to the CCDB look as in @fig:weights.

 #figure(pdf("../data/weights.pdf", width: 69%), caption: [
   Comparison of the weights for different particle types.\